psolin/cleanco/readme.md

 * Windows: Same thing but without `sudo`.

 ## How does it work?
 Let's look at some sample code.
-First, initialize the module:
+First, create an instance of the module:

     >>> from cleanco import cleanco

-Now, come up with a company name that you want to process:
+Prepare a string of a company name that you want to process:

     >>> business_name = "Some Big Pharma, LLC"

-Throw it into the code:
+Throw it into the instance:

     >>> x = cleanco(business_name)